 The Cochin chickens come from the Chinese province of Shanghai.
 The development of this breed happened around the 1840s.
 Due to its attractiveness and beauty, there was a lot of fanfare from the West over this breed.
 It was one of those breeds that prompted the whole “hen fever.”

 When the Cochin was brought to the United States, breeders worked on perfecting this breed.
-It was initiated into the APA around 1874.
+It was initiated into the American Poultry Association (APA) around 1874.
 They were also brought to the United Kingdom around the same time.

 If you see Cochin chickens, you would probably be mesmerized by their looks.
 It is one of its most distinctive features that catches people’s attention.
 It’s a large bird covered by beautiful and fluffy feathers.
-Their abundant feathers even cover their legs.
-The thick feather covering protects them from the elements, including the winter cold.
+Their abundant feathers, which even cover their legs, protect them from the elements, including the winter cold.